splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-k8s.rst

 If the deployment is not deployed, add the ``otel.splunk.com/inject-java`` annotation to the application deployment YAML file.

-For example, given the following depoyment YAML:
+For example, given the following deployment YAML:

 .. code-block:: yaml